 Columbia University has published a study concluding that almost half of All American High School Students smoke, drink alcohol or use drugs.
 And as many as 25% of these students become addicts by 18.
 The stunning report also stated that the likelihood of addiction dropped dramatically for people who did not start participate in any of these activities until age 21.

-So as our society becomes more “modern” in permitting teen drinking, pushing for the legalization of marijuana and not even paying attention to cigarette smoking, these are the results it is getting us.
+So as our society becomes more “modern” in permitting teen drinking, pushing for the legalization of marijuana (which has created many wholesale vape cart selling businesses preparing for the marijuana boom) and not even paying attention to cigarette smoking, these are the results it is getting us.
+As there are many solutions to these issues, like looking into sites such as gourmeteliquid.co.uk to quit smoking or even replacing a glass of wine with something else you enjoy would be worth it.
 Indeed, we are seeing judgment for the lackadaisical “please the child” approach many parents have taken.
 While at the same time, pop culture completely glorifies these activities by showing teen consumption on a regular basis.
 The study did see some factors that could help children avoid these behaviors:

 But teen substance abuse and addiction are not inevitable, he says.
 Preventing substance abuse starts with “intentional parenting” at an early age.